qdmounts/qdmounts.github.io/_products/optic-adapters.md

 permalink: /products/optic-adapters/
 ---

-We offer a large selection of bases for rifles, plus a few revolvers.
-All optic adapters, can be used on *other* firearms, as necessary.
+We offer an array of optic adapters.
+All optic adapters can be used on *other* firearms, as necessary.

 ### Product list

-In addition to the options below, you can request special configurations as well as unlisted optics.

 <div class="mobile-side-scroller">